 Decide on a couple of emoticons that reflect your range of moods and use them to record how you felt that day.
 Maybe you choose happy, sad, tired, energetic, bored or overwhelmed.
 Make special note of feelings while eating.

-Successful clients don’t diet-they change the way they live their lives.
 Most of us eat in an unconscious way from habits we have developed over many years.
 Losing weight is a marathon not a sprint.
 Knowing where you need to start is the first step and a thoughtful comprehensive food diary will provide just that.

 I have taken yoga and Pilates classes from Stephanie for many years, and I can say that she is terrific.
 Her background in physical medicine and rehab makes her uniquely qualified to instruct and coach with a focus in balanced strengthening, proper alignment, and prevention of injury.
 I enjoy the low key environment at the studio, and have made many friends in her classes.